Ladeologun/switchpay_backend/Readme.md

 ## Note on Initial Request

 The application has been deployed on a free tier render server which may result in a period of inactivity after the initial request.
 This is due to the render server taking time to spin up and handle the request.
 Please be patient and allow for a few minutes of inactivity before making any further requests.
+## Base URL on Render

+The base URL for the API is <span style="background-color: yellow">https://switchpay-backend.onrender.com/api/v1/</span>.
+Please copy and paste this URL when making requests to the API.

 ## Prerequisites